AngloGold ices gold concentrate at Cuiabá while strengthens tailings dam wall - Miningmx

 ANGLOGOLD Ashanti said it will suspend gold concentrate processing at its 257,000 ounce a year Cuiabá Complex in Brazil while it was improving the safety of the Calcinados tailings storage facility (TSF) in line with best practice Canadian regulations.

-While the tailings facility was safe, a study conducted by an independent expert recommended increased wall buttressing, said AngloGold.
+While the tailings facility was safe, a risk assessment overseen by an independent expert recommended increased wall buttressing, said AngloGold.
 The study was required by authorities in order for the company to comply with increased regulations in Brazil.

 There were two major disasters in Brazil involving collapsed tailings facilities including the burst at Vale’s Brumadinho iron ore facilities in 2019 which claimed the lives of about 270 people.